Getting Started

 • Program terms and locations

-• How to search for programs
+• Searching for programs

 • Scholarships and funding